-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2027 Safet y, especially of women and girls, and other improvements in servi ce quality Making Transport Safer and more accessible for women and girls and other vulnerable groups North East Combined Authority Package of safety, security and accessibility measures on the public transport network, making transport safer for women, girls and other vulnerable groups developed with initial revenue delivery and longer-term capital delivery through CRSTS 2. £100,000,000 2027 Behaviour Change Metro Gateline Upgrades and Improvements Nexus Improved gatelines at stations on the network to include remote monitoring £2,500,000 2027 Metro Making Bus Infrastructure more accessible, safer and a higher standard North East Combined Authority Tranche 1: Safe and accessible bus infrastructure.
-Tranche 2: Upgrading regionwide bus infrastructure to an agreed standard. £5,000,000 2027 Bus and Last Mile Integrating the timetabling of services and onward journey information North East Combined Authority Actions to manage and integrate timetabling, working towards a fully integrated public transport network.
-N/A 2025 Information, Ticketing and Technology Accessibility Audits and Training North East Combined Authority Review of the physical accessibility of the network with an emerging action plan and the delivery of a training programme for staff across transport delivery and operations £100,000 2025 Behaviour Change
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2027 Safet y, especially of women and girls, and other improvements in service quality Making Transport Safer and more accessible for women and girls and other vulnerable groups North East Combined Authority Development of a Package of safety, security and accessibility measures n the public transport network, making transport safer for women, girls and other vulnerable groups developed with initial revenue delivery and longer-term capital delivery through CRSTS 2. £300,000 Behaviour Change Metro Gateline Upgrades and Improvements Nexus Improved gatelines at stations on the network to include remote monitoring. £2,500,000 Metro Making Bus Infrastructure more accessible, safer and a higher standard North East Combined Authority Tranche 1: Safe and accessible bus infrastructure.
+Tranche 2: Upgrading regionwide bus infrastructure to an agreed standard. £5,000,000 Bus and Last Mile Integrating the timetabling of services and onward journey information North East Combined Authority Actions to manage and integrate timetabling, working towards a fully integrated public transport network with short term information provision.
+N/A Information, Ticketing and Technology Accessibility Audits and Training North East Combined Authority Review of the physical accessibility of the network with an emerging action plan and the delivery of a training programme for staff across transport delivery and operations. £100,000 Behaviour Change

-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2027 Safet y, especially of women and girls, and other improvements in servi ce quality Supported Travel Enhancements package in Tyne and Wear.
-Nexus Supported Travel Schemes provided by Nexus on average provide £5.72 of Social Value for each journey completed.
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2027 Safet y, especially of women and girls, and other improvements in service quality Supported Travel Enhancements Phase 1 package in Tyne and Wear.
+Northumberland County Council Supported Travel Schemes provided by Nexus on average provide £5.72 of Social Value for each journey completed.
 Enhancing and/or expanding the current schemes will support more individuals across the region and make travel safer for women and girls.
-TBD 2027 Revenue Rail Reform including North East Rail Partnership North East Combined Authority Negotiate rail partnership with GBRTT and DfT, giving NE meaningful influence over local rail (Northern) specification, more say over LDHS timetables, oversight of the regional rail capital programme, expansion of Pop and EMV onto local rail service.
-Coverage of traction systems and station operations / ownership.
-N/A 2025 Heavy Rail Measures to enhance Bus passenger experience North East Combined Authority Continue Community Bus Partnerships, inclusive of ambassadorial programmes and funding for local improvements and initiatives raised through them.
-TBD 2024 Bus and Last Mile Supporting, maximising and enhancing existing bus routes and key services North East Combined Authority Protecting existing routes and key services and delivering enhancements to the network to deliver greater frequency and accessibility across the network. £35,527,912 2027 Revenue
+TBD Revenue Rail Reform including North East Rail Partnership North East Combined Authority Work with GBRTT and other rail industry stakeholders to progress agreement of rail partnership with GBR (once established), giving the NE greater influence over the rail network.
+N/A Heavy Rail Measures to enhance Bus passenger experience North East Combined Authority Continue Community Bus Partnerships, inclusive of ambassadorial programmes and funding for local improvements and initiatives raised through them.
+TBD Bus and Last Mile Supporting, maximising and enhancing existing bus routes and key services North East Combined Authority Protecting existing routes and key services and delivering nhancements to the network to deliver greater frequency and accessibility across the network. £35,527,912 Revenue Travel Safe partnership North East Combined Authority Establishment of a Travelsafe Partnership with Transport Operators.
+TBD Revenue Transport Inclusion - Safety North East Combined Authority Short term measures to improve safety at stations across the Metro, Bus and Rail Network working with Northumbria Police and the British Transport Police. £1,000,000 Revenue